Idiopathic pulmonary fibrosis (IPF) is a rare and poorly understood lung condition that causes scarring of the lungs.

-The cause of IPF is still unclear but the condition appears to involve the cells which line the tiny air sacs in the lungs (alveoli).
+The cause of IPF is still unclear, but the condition appears to involve the cells which line the tiny air sacs in the lungs (alveoli).
 These are called alveolar epithelial cells (AECs).

-The current theory is that the AECs become damaged and then begin to die.
+The AECs appear to become damaged and begin to die.
 The body tries to repair the damage by releasing another type of cell known as fibroblasts.
 But the production of the fibroblasts goes out of control and they cause scarring and hardening (fibrosis) of the delicate tissues of the lungs.

-Exactly why the AECs become damaged in the first place is not known.
+But exactly why the AECs become damaged in the first place isn't clear.
 A combination of genetic and environmental factors may be involved.

 Read more about the possible causes of idiopathic pulmonary fibrosis.

 There is currently no cure for IPF so the aim of treatment is to try to relieve symptoms and slow its progression.

 Younger people with IPF who are in a relatively good state of health may be a suitable candidate for a lung transplant.

 Read more about the treatment of idiopathic pulmonary fibrosis.

 Who is affected

 IPF is a relatively rare condition, although the number of cases has risen in recent years.
-It is estimated that over 5000 cases are diagnosed every year in the UK.
+It is estimated that more than 5,000 cases are diagnosed every year in the UK.